 If your friend is going through depression, it’s important that he gets out of the house regularly.
 You might encourage him to take walks outside in the fresh air.
 It’s scientifically proven that exercise releases cannabis-like natural brain chemicals (feel-good endorphins) that can reduce depression and improve the sense of well-being.

 Physical activity can relieve depression symptoms by helping to reduce agitation, anger, and anxiety.
 It also helps people who are not depressed but experiencing a depressive episode recover faster.
 If your friend doesn’t like sports, try cycling or swimming instead of running, for instance.

 Get Help for Yourself

 When a person is going through depression, they may have little energy and motivation to do anything.
 You might be feeling frustrated when you want to offer help, but your friend doesn’t seem very receptive.
 But the truth is that it’s hard for anyone who has depression or anxiety disorder to find the time or willpower.
-Offer them help to complete tasks like going to the store, doing laundry, or managing bills.
+Offer them help to complete tasks like going to the store, take medicine, doing laundry, or managing bills.
 This will take some pressure off of their regular schedule and allow them the opportunity to have more downtime.
 You may also offer to help them in the areas of work or school.

 Help with Emotional Support

 If you want to make a difference, there are some things that you can do for emotional support: listening, understanding how depression feels and why it’s such an issue, providing encouragement when they feel like giving up, helping them meet someone they love.